Immersions of punctured 4-manifolds: with applications to Quantum Cellular Automata: Appendix on 3-manifolds and integral lifts

 \subsection{Compatibility}

 One motivation for Question 1 is the following result which needs some additional terminology.
-Let $M$ and $N$ be closed connected non-orientable $3$-manifolds and for which $w_1(M)$ and $w_1(N)$ both do not admit an integral lift.
-Say that a homomorphism $\theta:\pi_1(M)\rightarrow \pi_1(N)$ is {\em $w_1$-compatible} if and only the following diagram commutes:
+Let $M$ and $N$ be closed connected non-orientable $3$-manifolds, and assume that $w_1(M)$ does not admit an integral lift.
+Say that a homomorphism $\theta:\pi_1(M)\rightarrow \pi_1(N)$ is {\em $w_1$-compatible} if and only if the following diagram commutes: